SWE5006/TutorNet-AI/README.md

 ## 📝 License

-This project is part of the SWE5007 Capstone Project at Singapore Institute of Technology.
+This project is part of the SWE5008 Architecting AI Systems Practice Project at NUS-ISS

 ---

 ## 👥 Authors

-- **Project Team**: SWE5006/TutorNet-AI
+- **Project Team**: SWE5008/TutorNet-AI
+- **Team Members**: Zhang Kaidi, Fang Ziyue, Li Jiayu, Liu Yikai
-- **Course**: SWE5007 Capstone & Internship Project for SE32
+- **Course**: SWE5008 Architecting AI Systems Practice Project for SE32
-- **Institution**: Singapore Institute of Technology
+- **Institution**: NUS-ISS

 ---

 ## 📞 Support

 For issues, questions, or contributions, please:

 - Open an issue on GitHub
 - Contact the development team
 - Refer to the documentation in \`/docs\` (if available)